jashjacob/Credits-Shortcode-Plugin-for-Wordpress/README.md

 Credits Shortcode Plugin for Wordpress
 ================

-Shortcode to add Source Link or Via Link of a article in the post or page.
+Credits Shortcode plugin allows to add Source Link or Via Link for a post or a page.
+Shortcodes can be added directly or can be added using the button in the Wordpress Editor window.

 Usage